m-schoeffel/data_driven_stochastic_mpc/README.md

 The DDSMPC control scheme implemented in this repository corresponds to the Master Thesis "Data Driven Stochastic MPC with Online Disturbance Estimation and Constraint Tightening" of Matthias Schöffel and is currently under development.
 The implemented algorithm adapts to the environment it is placed in and is able to satisfy constraints up to a specified probability level in the face of time-varying disturbances.

+To run the system clone the repository and then run the following in the root folder:

+> pip install .

+> run_ddsmpc

 ## Background

 The implemented algorithm takes concepts from Stochastic Model Predictive Control (SMPC), trajectory-based representations of LTI-Systems and Kernel Density Estimation (KDE).